wyhitcs/team-letsencrypt/draftv1.md

 ##2.4 Deployment View

-Considering the wide use of Let’s Encrypt, it is important to describe the deployment of software to guarantee the proper operating in different environments.
+Considering the wide use of Let’s Encrypt, it is important to clarify the deployment of the software to guarantee proper operation in different environments.
-As defined[[1](#Nick)], deployment describes the environment into which the system will be deployed and dependencies that the system has on elements of it.
+Deployment describes the environment into which a system will be deployed and the dependencies that the system has on elements of it[[1](#Nick)].
-In this part, we will introduce a series of constraints about Let’s Encrypt including third party software requirements, technology compatibility and network requirements.
+In this section, we point out a number of constraints on Let’s Encrypt including third party software requirements, technology compatibility and network requirements.

 ###2.4.1 Software Requirements and Technology Compatibility